 ***ACT or SAT scores are not required for this year only.
 If you have scores and would like to submit them, you can choose to do so as supplementary material (scores reported on high school transcripts are acceptable).

 2. Supplemental BA/BS-DDS Application

-Please read all of the instructions before accessing and completing the Supplemental Application via a fillable PDF form.
+Please read all of the instructions before accessing and completing the Supplemental Application via the Qualtrics link we provide.
 Paper applications will not be accepted.

-- The application does not require you to complete it in one sitting; however, once you add content to the application, you will be required to save it under a different file name every time you access it and add new content.
+The application does not require you to complete it in one sitting; however, once you add content to the application, you will have to go back and review your selections and content added from the beginning before you can advance to the next section.

-As part of the supplemental application, you are required to submit the following items directly to the BA/BS-DDS Program via US Postal Service.
+As part of the supplemental application, you are required to submit the following items directly to the BA/BS-DDS Program via Email.

 - One from a science and/or math teacher.

 - A second from someone who has supervised you in a community volunteer experience working with a disadvantaged or underserved population in Colorado; i.e. working with the homeless; working in a nursing home or assisted living center; working in some capacity in a low income urban community; working in a neighborhood clinic that serves the indigent; working for an after school program in neighborhoods with lower socioeconomic status, etc.